AlexandruStefan15/Travel-agency-website/README.md

 # Travel agency website

-A simple website made in vanilla js where you can search your favorite destination among a few and check the details of the flight (price, airport, stopovers, schedule and more).
+A simple website made in html,css and vanilla js where you can search your favorite destination among a few and check the details of the flight (price, airport, stopovers, schedule and more).

 ## Step 1: Install dependencies